SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_paths.md

 An instance of a <i>Paths Tool</i> is first created.
 Path points are then interactively added using the mouse.

-Two paths are created: one defining the main aorta and left iliac, and another for the right iliac.
+Two paths are created: one defining the main aorta and right iliac, and another for the left iliac.

-<h3 id="tutorial_create_paths_1"> Create an instance of a <i>Paths Tool</i> for the aorta/left iliac </h3>
+<h3 id="tutorial_create_paths_1"> Create an instance of a <i>Paths Tool</i> for the aorta/right iliac </h3>

-Create an instance of a <i>Paths Tool</i> named <b>aorta</b> used to define path geometry for the main aorta and left iliac vessels.
+Create an instance of a <i>Paths Tool</i> named <b>aorta</b> used to define path geometry for the main aorta and right iliac vessels.

 <table class="table table-bordered" style="width:100%">
   <caption> Create a <i>Paths Tool</i> instance named <b>aorta</b> </caption>